CouncilofLorien/counciloflorien.github.io/docs/cards/O/orders-from-the-great-demon.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Balrog specific.
-Playable on a company.
+> > _Balrog specific._ Playable on a company.
 May be played with a starting company in lieu of a minor item.
-This company may contain an additional leader who does not count against the company size maximum.  "'Not our orders!' said one of the earlier voices.
-'We have come all the way from the Mines to kill...'" ---LotRIII
+This company may contain an additional leader who does not count against the company size maximum. <br>_"'Not our orders!' said one of the earlier voices.
+'We have come all the way from the Mines to kill...'"_ ***---LotRIII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>